Must Try Food in Paris

-Wondering what to eat in Paris, France?
+Wondering what to eat in Paris?
 French cuisine is world-famous, with many tasty culinary delights based on traditional recipes and quality produce.
 There are countless delicious dishes to be found in Paris.
-Some foods can be found all over the country whilst others are a traditional food in Paris.
+Some foods can be found all over the country whilst others are traditional Paris food.

-Below, we list 14 must-try food in Paris, popular Paris food worth ordering when you travel to Paris.
-From famous food in Paris to the city’s favorite street foods or yummy desserts, here’s how to eat like a local in Paris.
+Below, we list 15 things to eat in Paris – traditional food in Paris worth ordering when you travel to the French capital.
+From elaborate dishes to things to eat on the go or yummy desserts, here’s how to eat like a local in Paris.

 Read more about food in Paris

-TIP: food tours are a great idea to learn about Paris’ famous foods while exploring the city.
+TIP: food tours are a great idea to learn about famous food in Paris while exploring the city.
 Check out our favorite food tours in Paris.

-So what is the best food in Paris to eat like a local?
-Below is our list of best Paris food that you need to try when you are in Paris, including the places where you can find them.
+So what food is Paris known for?
+Below, we list the must-try food in Paris, including the places where you can find them.

 1. Café & Croissant